UKradioastro/UKRAA_PicoMuon/README.md

 ```
 ![img_44](images/RPi_imager_44.PNG)

+&nbsp;

 4. Save (Ctrl + s) and exit (Ctrl + x)

-5. Type
+&nbsp;

+5. Type the following command and press enter - this will change permissions of your created service file and press enter.
 ```
 sudo chmod 644 /etc/systemd/system/muon_ACM0.service
 ```
-and press enter - this will change permissions of your created service file and press enter.

 ![img_45](images/RPi_imager_45.PNG)

-6. Type
+&nbsp;

+6. Type the following command and press enter - this will reload services.
 ```
 sudo systemctl daemon-reload
 ```
-and press enter - this will reload services.

 ![img_46](images/RPi_imager_46.PNG)

-7. Type
+&nbsp;

+7. Type the following command and press enter - this will **enable** your new service.
 ```
 sudo systemctl enable muon_ACM0.service
 ```
-and press enter - this will enable your new service.

 ![img_47](images/RPi_imager_47.PNG)

+&nbsp;

 The service you have set will automatically start whenever the RPi is started or rebooted.

+&nbsp;

-To check status of your service type:
+To check **status** of your service, type the following command and press enter
 ```
 sudo systemctl status muon_ACM0.service
 ```

-and press enter.
+&nbsp;

 We expect to see...

 ![img_49](images/RPi_imager_49.PNG)

+&nbsp;

-If we dont see green **enabled** and **active**, then we have a typo in the muon_ACM0.service file.
+If we dont see green **enabled** and **active**, then we have a typo in the **muon_ACM0.service** file.

-To start your service type:
+&nbsp;

+To **start** your service, type the following command and press enter.
 ```
 sudo systemctl start muon_ACM0.service
 ```

+&nbsp;

-and press enter.
+To **stop** your service, type the following command and press enter.

-To stop your service type:
 ```
 sudo systemctl stop muon_ACM0.service
 ```

-and press enter.
+&nbsp;

 ---